mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. Gregory, who got married on June 1, 2023 to a nonresident alien.
 B. Terrance, whose spouse died on February 1, 2023.
 C. Crystal, who got married on December 25, 2023.
-D. **Halton, whose annulment was finalized on January 10, 2024. correct**
+D. Halton, whose annulment was finalized on January 10, 2024. correct

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 81% of students.

 Correct Answer Explanation for D: